As a doctor, one of the most challenging aspects of running your practice is connecting with potential patients and letting them know you exist.

 Not only are podcasts a great way to show off your knowledge and skill, but most podcast listeners feel a direct relationship with the host as they become accustomed to hearing their voice every day.

-A great example of one of the doctors that has leveraged podcast marketing phenomenally well is Peter Attia MD.
+A great example of a doctor that has leveraged podcasting phenomenally well is Peter Attia MD.

 His podcast, The Drive, discusses a range of medical topics and has become wildly popular with over 4,000 ratings.